Home information pack- Quick Guide

 What is the home information pack?

-The more information that is presented to the buyer upfront, the slimmer the chance of a nasty surprise scuppering the sale further down the line, consequently the HIP is meant to reduce the number of property sales which fall through.
+Essentially, the more information that is presented to the buyer upfront, the slimmer the chance of a nasty surprise scuppering the sale further down the line, consequently the HIP is meant to reduce the number of property sales which fall through.

 The law will require all homes that are put on the market to have a home information pack.
 As a homeowner, you’ll only need to take action when you sell your home.
-After 1 June 2007, you will need an Energy Performance Certificate as part of the Home Information Pack.
-However you do not need a HIP, if your property is marketed before 1st June 2007 and is continuously marketed throughout the intervening period.
-If that applis to you, you will need a home information pack after 31st December 2007.

 What is in the home information pack?